mozilla-mobile/fenix/README.md

 Firefox Preview (internal code name: "Fenix") is an all-new browser for Android, based on [GeckoView](https://mozilla.github.io/geckoview/) and [Mozilla Android Components](https://mozac.org/).

+** Note: The team is currently experiencing heavy triage and review load, so when triaging issues, we will mainly be looking to identify [S1 (high severity)](https://github.com/mozilla-mobile/fenix/labels/S1) issues.
+See our triage process [here](https://github.com/mozilla-mobile/fenix/wiki/Triage-Process).
+Please be patient if you don't hear back from us immediately on your issue! **

 ## I want to open a Pull Request!

 We encourage you to participate in this open source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.